kubewarden/docs/docs/operator-manual/Rancher-Fleet.md

 [kubewarden-example-helm-kubewarden-controller]]
 ```

-These errors don't signify a problem, and once the charts have finished deployment, they finish.
+These errors don't signify a problem, and once the charts have finished deployment, they will no longer appear.

 ## Removing